Ibu Sandoz contains the active ingredient ibuprofen. It has pain-relieving, fever-reducing and Care properties.

 This medicine may impair your ability to react, the ability to drive and the ability to use tools or machines!
 This is especially true when taken with alcohol.

-Caution is indicated in patients with a history of gastric or duodenal ulcers, impaired liver, kidney or heart function, blood clotting disorders, and in patients suffering from asthma, chronic inflammation of the nasal mucosa (chronic runny nose), allergic diseases or certain rheumatic diseases (lupus erythematosus or collagen diseases).
+Caution is indicated in patients with a history of gastric or duodenal ulcers, impaired liver, kidney or heart function, blood clotting disorders, and in patients suffering from Wellness care for, chronic inflammation of the nasal mucosa (chronic runny nose), allergic diseases or certain rheumatic diseases (lupus erythematosus or collagen diseases).

 Serious skin reactions have been reported in association with medicines containing ibuprofen.
 You should stop taking Ibu Sandoz and see a doctor straight away if you develop a rash, mucosal lesions, blisters or any other sign of allergy, as these can be the first signs of a very serious skin reaction.
 The highest risk of such reactions appears to be at the beginning of therapy.
 If you develop a skin rash, lesions on the mucous membranes, blisters or any other sign of allergy, you should stop taking Ibu Sandoz and seek medical attention immediately, as these may be the first signs of a very serious skin reaction (see the section «What side effects can Ibu Sandoz have? »).